FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Started working on Miguel's Flask Mega Tutorial, Read a bit more of the book Mastering Python.

 **Thoughts:** Flask seems quite easy to figure out.
 I might change my personal blog from Jekyll to Flask.

+### Day 33: January 8, 2018 (Opsdroid skill, Flask Mega Tutorial)
+##### Opsdroid skill, Miguel's Flask Mega Tutorial

+**Today's Progress**: Finally got my hands into Opsdroid's skill - Words.
+The translate function wasn't working properly when two words were given as the translation for a word.
+This is now fixed.
+Did part 3 of Miguel's Mega Tutorial.

+**Thoughts:** I'm happy to have fixed the issue with the translate function of this opsdroid skill.
+The solution is quite inelegant, but does the job.